WELLNESS POLICY ON PHYSICAL ACTIVITY AND NUTRITION

 Informational materials will be provided to students and families to encourage sharing of health and nutrition information, and to encourage healthy eating in the home.

-Any marketing of foods and/or beverages undertaken by the Charter School will be consistent with established guidelines and/or standards.
+Any marketing of foods and/or beverages undertaken by the Charter School will be consistent with federal competitive food standards (USDA Smart Snacks in School)..

 Physical activity will be integrated across curricula with activities that are safe, enjoyable and developmentally appropriate for all students in all grades.